oneeve8/kobble-data/content/Tutorial2.md

 If you’ve watched some of our introductory videos, by now, you probably have lots of ideas about how you want to use Kobble.

-You might just want to do something as simple askeep all your internet bookmarks organised.
+You might just want to do something as simple as keeping all your internet bookmarks organised.

 Or you may want to keep track of work related information.